 Email (Nylas)

-All three variables must be set for the email channel to activate.
-If any are missing, the channel disables itself at startup.
+All three must be present in the vault for the single-account email channel to activate.
+If any is missing, the channel disables itself at startup.

-For multiple email accounts with per-account outbound policies, see Multiple email accounts below.
+For multiple email accounts, see Multiple email accounts below.

 Signal